ostrokach/uniparc_xml_parser/README.md

 The actual `uniparc_all.xml.gz` file is about 5 billion rows.

+## To do

+Keep everything in bytes all the way until output.

 ## FAQ

 #### Why not split `uniparc_all.xml.gz` into multiple small files and process them in parallel